NSW Southern Highlands – a Beginner’s Guide

 • Hiking – An enormous variety of bush walks with tracks ranging from short family-friendly walks to challenging day walks to hone your navigation skills.

-• Wildlife spotting – Koalas, platypus and kangaroos are in good numbers in the highlands.
+• Wildlife spotting – In the highlands, koalas, platypus and kangaroos are in good numbers.
 In fact, the area has the largest koala population in Southern NSW.

-• Garden visits – The annual Tulip Time festival in spring and the changing autumn tones draw Sydneysiders to these towns every year.
+• Garden visits – Every year, the annual Tulip Time festival in spring and the changing autumn tones draw Sydneysiders to these towns.

 • Antique and homeware shopping – Dozens of fabulous antique shops, op shops and stylish boutique homeware shopping.